Heads up: this page has affiliate links. If you buy through them, we earn a small

 Hand-built and film-exact, HorrorFXDesigns is the buff's pick — per-film hockey masks ($100), Roy Burns coveralls ($185), prop machetes, made to order over 10–12 weeks.

-The mask is where the costume lives, and HalloweenCostumes.com sells the authentic one off the shelf.
-Its licensed Trick or Treat Studios Jason Goes to Hell mask ($69.99) is molded latex covering the whole head, with the fused flesh-and-hockey-mask look from the ninth film.
+HalloweenCostumes.com sells the authentic mask off the shelf: the licensed Trick or Treat Studios Jason Goes to Hell version ($69.99), molded latex over the whole head, with the fused flesh-and-hockey-mask look from the ninth film.
 No custom order, no weeks-long wait.

 For a budget one-cart build, the Amscan classic costume ($39.99) pairs a distressed shirt-and-jacket with a foam hockey mask.
 The Trick or Treat Studios mask is the accuracy step up.